Create seasonal bulletin boards that are valuable teaching tools.

 - Have each child take their drawing off the chalkboard and help them staple it under the correct heading on the bulletin board.

-- Count how many in each group.
+- Count how many plants in each group.

 Sorting and classification activities also help build math vocabulary and skills.
 Teach math skills with these geometry games…